-The student application for the 2022 PUMA-STEM summer research program is now available!
+The student application for the 2023 PUMA-STEM summer research program has closed.

 To be eligible for the summer research experiences, applicants must be U.S. citizens or permanent residents, currently enrolled for classes at a PUMA-STEM LSAMP Institution, and pursuing a bachelor’s degree in a STEM discipline.
 Preferential consideration will be given to undergraduate students who identify as a member of a historically underrepresented racial and ethnic minority group as defined by the National Science Foundation LSAMP Program (African Americans, Hispanic Americans, American Indians, Alaska Natives, Native Hawaiians, and Native Pacific Islanders).
 All students are welcome to apply.

 The eight-week summer program will involve weekly meetings of research students and faculty from all institutions and will rotate among the institutions to build a community of research scholars.
 Participating students will experience high-quality scientific research, build identity as scientists, learn about STEM graduate programs, and gain STEM career development and professional skills.